On the Bartnik extension problem for the static vacuum Einstein equations: Introduction

 This conjecture is a natural outgrowth of Bartnik's concept of quasi-local mass $m_{B}(\Omega)$, \cite{B2}, \cite{B3}, defined as follows.
 Let $(\Omega, g)$ be a smooth compact 3-manifold with smooth boundary of non-negative scalar curvature, and define an {\it admissible extension} of $(\Omega, g)$ to be a complete, asymptotically flat 3-manifold $(\widetilde M, g)$ of non-negative scalar curvature in which $(\Omega, g)$ embeds isometrically and is not enclosed by any compact minimal surfaces (horizons).
 Then

 where $m_{ADM}(\widetilde M)$ is the ADM mass of $(\widetilde M, g)$, cf.~\cite{B1}.
+In \cite{HI} Huisken and Ilmanen have proved a number of basic properties of $m_{B}(\Omega)$, in particular that $m_{B}(\Omega)>0$ unless $(\Omega,g)$ is locally isometric to Euclidean space.
+In \cite{Br} Bray discusses a similar definition, where the boundary $\partial \Omega$ is required to be outer-minimizing in $(\widetilde M, g)$.
+As will be seen below, the outer-minimizing property plays an important role in this paper, although for somewhat different reasons than in \cite{Br}.

 Conjecturally, an extension $(\widetilde M, g)$ realizing the infimum in \eqref{1.5} is a solution to the static vacuum Einstein equations \eqref{1.1} on $M = \widetilde M \setminus \Omega$ which is Lipschitz, (but not smooth), across the junction $\partial \Omega$ and for which the induced metric and mean curvature at the boundary of the interior and exterior regions agree:

 leading to the boundary data \eqref{1.4}.
 Observe that the boundary data $(\gamma, H)$ have the character of a mixed Dirichlet-Neumann type boundary value problem for the static equations \eqref{1.1}, but the potential function $u$ is absent from the boundary data.
-We point out that more standard Dirichlet or Neumann boundary data are not suitable for the (static) Einstein equations, cf.~\cite{An3}.
+We point out that more standard Dirichlet or Neumann boundary data are not suitable for the (static) Einstein equations, cf.~\cite{A3}.